 Leading Safe Choices is a programme run by the Royal College of Obstetricians and Gynaecologists (RCOG) to address the shortage of health care professionals.
 This film was made in Tanzania and South Africa and supports the training of health care professionals.
 In particular, training is being given in post-partum family planning and comprehensive abortion and post-abortion care.

-Insights into delivering safe family planning in rural Ethiopia.
+Insights into delivering quality family planning in rural Ethiopia.
 Made for International Planned Parenthood Federation (IPPF), and in partnership with the Family Guidance Association of Ethiopia (FGAE).

-Highlights the challenges adolescent girls face in accessing safe sexual reproductive health.
+Highlights the challenges adolescent girls face in accessing quality sexual reproductive health services.
 Made for university students in Denmark, Germany, the Netherlands, Latvia, Lithuania and Estonia for the Danish Family Planning Association in 2010.

 Swaziland has the highest statistics of HIV infection but also has the highest success rate for the prevention of mother to child transmission of HIV (PMTCT).
 This film is about how that success is being achieved.
 Made with IPPF.

 A programme of emergency obstetric training in Sierra Leone, delivered by the Liverpool School of Tropical Medicine, in partnership with the UK Department for International Development (DFID), UNICEF, and WHO.

 A 2006 educational training film used to improve the antenatal, safe delivery and postnatal skills of government trained Health Extension Workers in Ethiopia.
 Funded by Band Aid.